-Treatment of hypoglycaemia in severely malnourished children
+Treatment of hypoglycaemia in children with severe acute malnutrition

-Pocket book of hospital care for children: guidelines for the management of common illnesses with limited resources
+Pocket book of hospital care for children: second edition.
+Guidelines for the management of common illnesses with limited resources